socnetv/app/docs/roadmaps/roadmap_ws10_graphicswidget_overhaul.md

 probably naming *which* interaction feels slow (initial load/paint of a large network? panning? dragging a selection? zooming?) — that determines which item above is actually worth doing first, rather than guessing.

+## Feature Checklist — Not Yet Started

+New `GraphicsWidget` capabilities, not performance-motivated.
+Not yet scoped to implementation-ready depth.

+- **#22 — Add text anywhere on the canvas.** A free-floating text annotation feature, independent of node/edge labels — e.g. for titling a network view or annotating a region.
+Needs a new `QGraphicsItem` type (or reuse of `GraphicsNodeLabel`'s text-rendering machinery without the node attachment), placement/editing UX, and a decision on whether it's persisted in saved network files (and if so, in which formats) or session-only, like guides.

 ## Archive — Completed Work